 Stay Tuned and Keep Scrolling to unlock a new source of information about the OBJ File Type.
 But, before we discuss anything else, it is essential to get an idea of the obj file format and its use cases.

-What is an OBJ File?
+What is an OBJ file format?

 Note: The OBJ file extension used when saving the files in this particular format is ‘.OBJ’